Best Alcohol Stove for Backpacking and Thru-Hiking 2026

 Using and testing an ultralight titanium alcohol stove

-Using an alcohol stove in winter, or when snow camping is not recommended.
-It takes a very long time to boil water, and the alcohol fuel will need time to warm up before the flame reaches full efficiency.
+Using an alcohol stove in winter or for snow camping is not recommended, boil times stretch out badly and the fuel itself needs to warm up before it burns properly.

 Alcohol Stove boiling water from snow